“Uncle G” Remembers Not Seeing Lynyrd Skynyrd (1977)

 I wasn’t aware of Nugent’s whole catalog.
 Came on board with, Cat Scratch Fever.
 I did purchase his previous album ‘Free For All’ after that.
 That album had the bonus of having a then-unknown Meat Loaf doing vocals on several of the selections.
 All artists mentioned in this post gained huge strides in their popularity, pretty much all around the same time frame here.

 Before I knew it, Ted and his band flew through the set, and before leaving the stage, Nugent leaned his guitar on one of the speakers.
-On purpose, because the results was blasting the Garden with very loud feedback.
+On purpose, because the results were blasting the Garden with very loud feedback.
 The encore was incredible and also over before I realized it.
 It was an all-day event just getting to New York City.
 Not the easiest.
 The event itself just flashed by.
 Happens all the time, right?
 Same when I saw, Led Zeppelin, The Who, Alice Cooper, Yes, etc…

-A very high energy performance by Mr. Nugent and the whole band.
+A very high-energy performance by Mr. Nugent and the whole band.
 The rockers were definitely very much on top of their game here.
 Ended up I knew about half the songs played.
 Of course, I dug the whole concert.

 Setlist